 In this section we will look at expanding your knowledge of the concept Technology-as-practice.
-The RNABC (1998) Competencies required by the new graduate requires that that the new graduate be able to select (with peer consultation) and use (independently) appropriate technology to perform safe, efficient and effective nursing interventions.
-After reading the required readings come to class prepared to discuss your understanding of technology-as-practice and give examples to support your view.
+The RNABC (2000) Competencies required by the new graduate requires that that the new graduate be able to select (with peer consultation) and use (independently) appropriate technology to perform safe, efficient and effective nursing interventions.
+The nurse will also be able to manage the physical resources in order to provide effective and efficient care ( equipment, supplies, medication, linen).
+In performing client assessments, the nurse will customize standard assessment tools to individualize them to the client's particular needs.
+The nurse will also use computerized and other health and nursing information systems to plan and coordinate client care.
+After reading the required readings come to class prepared to discuss your understanding of technology-aspractice and give examples to support your view.